AgentCraftt/template_coding/README.md

 In this assignment, you will build a coding agent that:
 1. Receives coding problems as natural language questions
-2. Uses an LLM to generate solutions
+2. Utilizes LLM and tools to generate Python code solutions
 3. Returns valid Python code that passes test cases

 The agent is exposed through a FastAPI server with a standardized interface for online judge evaluation.